Prophet of the Lord

 How to Test a Prophet (Yes, Including Me)

-If I fail these tests, then you’ve rightly discerned a false prophet.
-If I pass, then maybe, just maybe, you should pay attention.
-For the eyes of the Lord are upon you.
+If I fail these tests, you’ve rightly discerned a false prophet.
+If I pass, you might pay attention.
+Remember: God sees all.
+(2 Chronicles 16:9)

 🕊️ What You Won’t Find Here

-Some visions are private, symbolic, or sensitive.
+Some matters are personal, symbolic, or pastoral in nature and not intended as public declarations.
 Like Ezekiel and John, I receive messages that aren’t always meant for mass consumption.
 If you're looking for sensationalism, coddling, or things you want to hear — well, I'm not that kind of prophet.
-By God's Grace, I follow Christ Jesus.
+By God's grace, I follow Christ Jesus and His Word.

 If you’re chasing spiritual arrogance masquerading as divine authority—